 Room Integrity Testing for Fire Suppression Systems

-It is vital that integrity testing is undertaken in rooms protected by gaseous fire suppression systems.
+It is vital that room integrity testing is undertaken in rooms protected by gaseous fire suppression systems.
 An airtight room ensures an effective concentration of gas is retained, critical to the safe operation of the system.

 Air Tightness Solutions provides Room Integrity Testing to ISO 14520 or NFPA 2001 methodologies in accordance with BS EN 15004.